CodeWringer/ambersteel/documents/en/ruleset/rules.md

 On the spectrum of *narrative-driven*, *game-y* and *simulationist*, **Ambersteel** aims for the region between *game-y* and *narrative-driven*, while leaning more towards *game-y*:
 * Combat is a risky affair and requires tactical and strategic thinking, or the readiness to retreat, when things go awry.
 When a character suffers **injuries**, they are in *serious trouble*.
-* Magic is also a risky affair, with a chance for a spell to fail and affec the mage, instead.
+* Magic is also a risky affair, with a chance for a spell to fail and affect the mage, instead.
 The chance of success is manageable, however.
 * Players are also expected to manage resources, such as their character's health and possessions.
 Character's are neither *damage sponges*, nor *item vacuums*.
 * **PC** change and roleplaying are embedded into the rules.
 There are no classes or other arbitrary restrictions on what a character can do. **Attributes** and **skills** improve as they are used, incentivising experimentation.
 Characters have long-term and short-term goals and beliefs, which drive them onward and which change over time.
 * **PC**s aren't expected to start powerful and skilled.
 But they're expected to become powerful and skilled over the course of a long campaign.